Experts: since 2013, Canadian banknotes have had wrong Queen on them - The Beaverton

 This time, however, Bridger never got the call and for the past three years, the Royal Canadian Mint has allegedly done nothing.

 “Look, we don’t mean to be pedants about this,” he said.
-“Historians would be happy if they changed to Helen Mirren as the queen from the 2006 The Queen.
+“Historians would be happy if they changed to Helen Mirren as the queen from the 2006 film The Queen.
 Or even Helen Mirren as Elizabeth I from the 2005 mini-series Elizabeth I.”

 “That’d be close enough for us.”